charlielobster/CFD_MD_AI_Project_2025/README.md

+# AI Modeling Computational Physics with Nvidia PhysicsNeMo

+<a href="https://developer.nvidia.com/physicsnemo">PhysicsNeMo Official Site</a>

-This project requires the Nvidia PhysicsNeMo API.
-It currently requires a docker installation, as this is the suggested way to use the PhysicsNemo API for most cases, according to their documentation.
+This project is a general survey of and experimental test-bed using the Nvidia PhysicsNeMo API.
+It currently requires a Docker installation, as this is the suggested way to use the PhysicsNemo API for most cases, according to their documentation.

-Using the Ubuntu 24.04 installation described <a href="https://github.com/charlielobster/CUDA_NekRS.git">here</a>.
+Uses an Nvidia driver-based Ubuntu 24.04 installation described <a href="https://github.com/charlielobster/CUDA_NekRS.git">here</a>.

 # Install PhysicsNeMo Prerequisites

-The following steps are taken from the official docker installation docs <a href="https://docs.docker.com/desktop/setup/install/linux/">here</a>.
+The following steps are taken from the official Docker install docs <a href="https://docs.docker.com/desktop/setup/install/linux/">here</a>.

 ## Install kvm